 (A) As used in this rule, "outage" means an interruption of service to:

-(1) Two thousand five hundred or more customers in an area for a projected period of four hours or more.
+(1) Two thousand five hundred or more customers in an area for a projected or actual period of four hours or more.

-(2) One hundred or more customers in an area for a projected period of twenty-four hours or more.
+(2) One hundred or more customers in an area for a projected or actual period of twenty-four hours or more.

 (3) A facility of any telephone company, electric light company, natural gas company, water-works company, or a sewage disposal system company, as defined in section 4905.03 of the Revised Code and including a company that is operated not-for-profit, or owned or operated by a municipal corporation, when an interruption to that facility for a projected period of four hours or more, affects or will affect public safety.